PilzAdam/mobs/README.txt

 		drop_count: the number of items that are dropped
 		armor: the armor (integer)(3=lowest; 1=highest)(fleshy group is used)
 		drawtype: "front" or "side"
+		water_damage: the damage per second if the mob is in water
+		lava_damage: the damage per second if the mob is in lava
 2. mobs:register_animal(name, def)
 	This adds a animal to Minetest that will just walk arround "name" is the name of the monster ("[modname]:[animalname]")